 Yolanda’s broad-based experience, not only in Human Resources, but in Operations and engineering as well, was acquired while working in the high-tech sector in the U.S. and from living and working in China for three years.
 Her passion and expertise have spawned effective leadership and empowerment of large, diverse, high-performing teams to solve complex global business problems

 and create cultural transformation.
 With a deep understanding of Asian culture, Yolanda is credited with helping to transform Lenovo from a Chinese heritage company to a successful, culturally-integrated global brand.
 She has served as a trusted advisor and consultant to senior, Board-level executives for the past eleven years.

-Throughout her career, Yolanda has consistently developed and executed HR strategies and people development initiatives that enable businesses to surpass their most challenging goals.
-Her areas of specialization include culture and change management; leadership coaching and development; talent acquisition and retention; organizational effectiveness; and performance and incentive management.
+Throughout her career, Yolanda has consistently developed and executed HR strategies and people development initiatives that enable businesses to surpass their most challenging goals and achieve their next level of success.
+Her areas of specialization include culture and change management; leadership coaching and development; talent acquisition, succession, and retention; organizational effectiveness; and performance and incentive management.

 What makes Yolanda unique as an HR executive is her significant prior experience at Dell as a business leader of global organizations with 200+ people and oversight for $40 Million in budget.
 As a highly valued technologist at Texas Instruments, she learned how to utilize data-driven analytics early in her career to effectively solve problems.